-In accordance with Government Auditing Standards, we have also issued a report dated March 23, 2012, on our consideration of The Elizabeth Development Company of New Jersey's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grants and other matters.
+In accordance with Government Auditing Standards, we have also issued a report dated December 21, 2012, on our consideration of The Elizabeth Development Company of New Jersey's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grants and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.

-Our audit was made for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The financial statements and the schedule of expenditures of federal awards and state financial assistance as listed in the table of contents are presented for purposes of additional analysis as required by U.S. Office of Management and Budget Circular A-133, "Audits of States, Local Governments, and Non-Profit Organizations"; and New Jersey OMB's Circular 04-04 "Single Audit Policy for Recipients of Federal Grants, State Grants and State Aid" and are not a required part of the basic financial statements of Elizabeth Development Company of New Jersey.
+Our audit was made for the purpose of forming an opinion on the financial statements taken as a whole.
+The information included in the schedules of expenditures of federal awards and state financial assistance and the other supplementary schedules and data listed in the table of contents is presented for purposes of additional analysis as required by U.S. Office of Management and Budget Circular A-133, "Audits of States, Local Governments and Non-Profit Organizations," and New Jersey OMB's, Circular 04-04, "Single Audit Policy for Recipients of Federal Grants, State Grants and State Aid" and is not a required part of the financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 This information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements taken as a whole.

-Sugles, Clooney & Company
+Sugler, Clony & Company

-March 23, 2012
+December 21, 2012

-STATEMENTS OF FINANCIAL POSITION JUNE 30, 2011 AND JUNE 30, 2010
+STATEMENTS OF FINANCIAL POSITION JUNE 30, 2012 AND JUNE 30, 2011